Born on January 1, 2007 in Michigan

 Lives with Daisy

 Many of the animals, including the pregnant wolf, were taken to the Michigan Humane Society.
 It was here that Fenris and Amulet, along with their other two litter mates, were born.
-Mother and puppies lived together for four months in a 10×10 enclosure with little human interaction, and dogs barking all around them.
-Since barking is a warning signal to wolves, this caused the mother and all four pups to live in almost constant terror.
+Mother and puppies lived together for four months in a 10’x10’ enclosure with little human interaction, and dogs barking all around them.
+Since barking is a warning signal to wolves, this caused the mother and all four pups to live in almost constant terror and anxiety.

 In the years that Fenris has been at the refuge, he has grown into a strikingly handsome wolf with a stark black coat and white chest.
-Since he has become more outgoing, we have now paired him with a wolf-dog named Daisy.
+When he became more outgoing, we paired him with a wolf-dog named Daisy.
 The two of them hit it off and he quickly earned Daisy’s respect as he stood up to her challenges over food.
-The two are often found lying close to each other on their hillside.
+The two were often found lying close to each other on their hillside.
+After Daisy passed away in the summer of 2018, Fenris was paired with McKinley, an elderly female wolf-dog who had also recently lost her partner.
+The two lived together in happy companionship until McKinley passed away in August of 2020.
+We hope to find another partner to keep Fenris company in his golden years.